spr2-dev/cc-libraries/capture/README.md

 ```
 The `example.lua` file provides some more code using that feature.

+## Limitations
+Capture only works on computers running multishell.
+It is not possible to use Capture when redirected to monitors.

 ## Common uses
 Use `capture` when you need to save what's on the screen before altering one or multiple lines, and restore it right after, without calling the expensive function that renders your visuals.